 An exchange is a marketplace for buyers and sellers.
-Exchanges connect people looking to buy and sell bitcoins, enabling peer-to-peer transactions between them, without ever knowing who they are.
+Cryptocurrency exchanges connect people looking for Ethereum with those who want to sell it, enabling peer-to-peer transactions between them, without ever knowing who they are.

-A ‘broker’ or Contract For Difference (CFD) platform allows you to buy and sell bitcoins without actually owning the coins themselves.
-This is what traders do on a daily basis (on Wall Street, for example).
-Similar to exchanges, CFD platforms enable you to buy and sell quickly, taking advantage of price changes to make a profit.
-These platforms are not designed for long-term investments, but to give a fast way to capitalise daily.
+A ‘broker’ or Contract For Difference (CFD) platform allows you to trade against the value of Ether without actually owning the coins themselves.
+This is what cryptocurrency traders do on a daily basis (on Wall Street, for example).
+Similarly to exchanges, CFD platforms enable you to open and close positions quickly, taking advantage of Ethereum price changes to make a profit.
+Ethereum brokers are not designed for long-term investments, but to give a fast way to capitalise daily.

-A wallet is essentially a bank account: it is an address that stores your bitcoins and allows you to send or receive bitcoin to/from other wallets.
-Every wallet comes with two separate strings of numbers and letters known as ‘keys’: a public key (used to receive bitcoins) and a private key (used to send bitcoins to other wallets).
-You need these if you want to buy coins to store as a long-term investment and aren’t very interested in constantly tracking the market to buy and sell for quick profit.
+A wallet is essentially a bank account: it is an address that stores your ether coins and allows you to send or receive ether to/from other wallets.
+Every wallet comes with two separate strings of numbers and letters known as ‘keys’: a public key (used to receive ether) and a private key (used to send ether to other wallets).
+You need these if you want to store your coins as a long-term investment and aren’t very interested in constantly tracking the market.

-Therefore, if you want to buy bitcoins with PayPal at a competitive rate and capitalise on fluctuations in price, you’ll want to sign up to an broker platform.
-The key difference between these two types of service is that on an exchange you buy and store the coins yourself, whereas with a broker (or CFD) platform you trade bitcoins without actually owning them.
+Therefore, if you want to find ether at a competitive rate and capitalise on fluctuations in price, then you’ll want to sign up to an exchange or CFD platform.
+The key difference between these two types of service is that on an exchange you store the coins yourself, whereas with a CFD platform you trade ethers without actually owning them.

-How to buy Bitcoin with PayPal – a step-by-step guide
+How to buy Ethereum with PayPal – a step-by-step guide

-Now you know what your options are, you need to know how to safely buy cryptocurrency with PayPal (bitcoin, ethereum, litecoin or altcoins).
+Now you know what your options are, you need to know how to use them.
 That’s why we’ve outlined all the steps right here.
 If you’re already familiar with how it’s done and have specific questions you need answering, then skip to our frequently asked questions section at the bottom of the page.

 What do I need to do before I get started?

 You’ll need to provide some information to sign up to a service.
-Spending bitcoins is completely anonymous, but in order to verify your account and to combat fraud, there are a few things you need to have with you.
+Spending ether is completely anonymous, but in order to verify your account and to combat fraud there are a few things you need to have with you.
 To get started you need to prepare your:

 Method of payment

-Whether you buy BTC with a PayPal, credit/debit card, or bank transfer, you’ll need to have your account details to hand and make sure there are no restrictions on payments of that type through your chosen service.
+Whether buying ether with a credit/debit card, bank transfer, or PayPal you’ll need to have your account details to hand and make sure there are no restrictions on payments of that type through your chosen service.

 Proof of identity